bcvsolutions/forest-index/README.md

 * Get all tree node parents in "one select".

 Implemented operations with content and index:
+* creates "syntetic" index root when content is inexed => supports more content roots (forest index requires one root, but indexed content could have more roots).
 * create index when content is created
 * drop indexes, when content is deleted
 * update index, when content is moved in tree structure => when content parent is changed, then index is recounted.
 Its implemented by "drop and created" and can be improved in future